wowashuwow/wowashuwow.github.io/_posts/2024-7-22-the-last-workout.md

 description: One final workout in the institute gym
 tags: [Fitness, Friends]
 ---
-*What is the gym?
-The gym is a temple.
-It is a place of meditation.
-It is also a place of power.
-You are in complete control, limited only by you.
-It is an unrestricted outlet for power.*
+*What is the gym?*\
+*The gym is a temple.*\
+*It is a place of meditation.*\
+*It is also a place of power.*\
+*You are in complete control, limited only by you.*\
+*It is an unrestricted outlet for power.*

 ## Warm up

 Everywhere I've been- of all the cities I've lived in, hobbies I have pursued, schools and colleges I have attended, subcultures I have infiltrated; the gym has been this singular venue where I've found the most like minded people- like minded at least in the areas of sheer willpower and grit- than anywhere else.
 It has given me some of my best friends.

 I had missed my college gym friends and our time together since I wrapped up my coursework and left the institute in March.
-So when I got the invite for the convocation- this would probably be the last time we'd all be together in one place- I gathered everyone on WhatsApp to plan one last workout.
+So when I got the invite for the convocation happening in July- this would probably be the last time we'd all be together in one place- I gathered everyone on WhatsApp to plan one last workout.
 We decided to do a full body session.
 Squat, bench, deadlift, that's it.

 ## Main set